 Makar Sankranti is one of the ancient festivals in India.
 It is the only Indian festival that is based on the Solar cycle 🌞 instead of Lunar cycles 🌙 and this is why Makar Sankranti almost always falls on the same date in January every year.
 In the year 2020, Makar Sankranti is being observed on Jan 15th.

 On this auspicious day, people take a dip in sacred rivers or lakes & thank Sun for giving success & prosperity to them.
 On Makar Sankranti, People wear new clothes 👗, fly kites 🪁 & distribute a special sweet made with Til & Gud.
 This sweet symbolically represents Peace, Harmony & Joyfulness among the people.
 It also marks the start of new harvesting year🌾.
+You can buy Makar Sankranti sweets and gifts from FlowerAura at the best prices.

 In India, Makar Sankranti is celebrated in different ways and with different names across the country, but all celebrations are tied to the basic fact of welcoming Sun’s northward motion (also called as “Uttarayan”) and marking an end to the winter solstice ❄️ 🥶.
 Let’s take a ride through North, South, East & West to see how this harvesting festival is celebrated throughout the country.